hashicorp/vault-client-go/README.md

 secret := unwrapped.Data["secret_id"]
 ```

+> _**Note**_: this is a temporary solution using a generated method.
+The user
+> experience will be improved with the introduction of auth wrappers.

 ## Accessing generated methods

 The library has a number of generated methods corresponding to the known Vault